talkowski-lab/rCNV2/data_curation/CNV/README.md

  * **UKBB**: CNVs were filtered on quality score ≥ 17 and CNV size ≥ 25kb.
 After CNV filtering, samples with >10 CNV calls were excluded as outliers as well as any samples with known malignant cancers or chromosomal disorders (e.g., Down's Syndrome or sex chromosome aneuploidies).
  * **CHOP**: CNVs were filtered on quality score ≥ 40 and CNV size ≥ 25kb while requiring at least 10 SNPs per CNV.
 After CNV filtering, samples with `LRR_SD` < 0.25, >20 CNV calls, or SNP call rate < 98% were excluded as outliers, as well as samples genotyped on arrays with < 175k SNP probes or samples labeled as cancer or Down's Syndrome patients.
  * **TCGA**: CNVs were filtered on ≥ 10 probes and ≥ 25kb.
 Deletions were required to have a mean log<sub>2</sub> intensity ≤ -1 and duplications were required to have a mean log<sub>2</sub> intensity of ≥ 0.5849625.
+ * **Epi25k**: CNVs were filtered on ≥ 10 probes and ≥ 20kb.
+After CNV filtering, samples with >25 CNV calls were excluded as outliers.

 ### Raw CNV callset properties